Gregor Young

 Gregor Young (born 8 February 1966) is a Canadian soccer coach and former professional player.

 International career

 Young was part of the Canada team that played at the 1985 FIFA World Youth Championship.

 He made his senior debut for Canada in an April 1992 friendly match against China.
 The game remained his only one ever for the senior team aside from a B International against South Korea, also for the men's national team.

 Coaching career

-He coached five years for Coastal WFC, and is also the Technical Director of Vancouver United FC.
+He coached five years for Coastal WFC, and was also the Technical Director of Vancouver United FC.
+He then became Executive Director of Vancouver United FC.